mageplaza/magento-2-auto-related-products-graphql/README.md

 ## 4. Contribute to this moduel

-Fee free to **Fork** and contribute to this module.
+Feel free to **Fork** and contribute to this module.
 You can also create a pull request, so we will merge your changes in main branch.

 ## 5. Get Support